 Where there are concerns about the way in which safeguarding is carried out, staff should refer to the school’s Whistleblowing Policy.

 Any identified weaknesses in Child Protection are remedied immediately.

+The LGB is responsible for ensuring that appropriate filters and monitoring systems in place and regularly review their effectiveness and that staff have an awareness and understanding of the provisions in place.

 The Headteacher will ensure that: